bunnyhu/GarminGearView/README.md

 💡*It is recommended that you continuously fill the bicycle data and do not leave any text fields blank.*

+### Display styles
+- The "combined total speed gear" means a gear number from slowest ratio to the fastest.
+So if you have a 3x10 system, it will be a number between 1-30 ordered by ratio.
+I do not use simple chainring+cassette because there is overlapped combinations, and I like to see a nice graph when the calculation is jumping between two possible overlapped combination.
+- The index means simple rings ordered number from slowest to fastest.
+So the 1. is the smallest chainring and the largest cassette ring.
+- The graphics visualization draw the cassette rings and show the calculated **chainring index** inside the ring.
+The best is black and the other possible (if any overlapped combinations) is the gray background number (or white+gray if dark mode).

 ## Bike configurator page
 With a wrong format string you may crash the datafield.
 If you are not sure, I made a bike configurator that help to make this string - with some standard wheel and tire size.
 https://bunnyhu.github.io/GarminGearView
 *Also there is a calculated number in the Garmin's speed sensor info page on your Edge!*

+## Garmin Connect graphs
+If you enable the "Record gear" in the setting, the gear informations saved into the activity.fit file and you can see them in the Connect in a graph.
+There is two graph:

+- Gear cogs (index,front,rear) : three data in one number, the best calculated gear.
+The index is the combined total speed gear (details in "Display styles"), then front chainring and the rear cassette cog numbers, both with 3 number.
+Its because the Connect show the number with thousand separate like 1,030,034 that means speed 1, 30 chainring and 46 cassette cogs.

+- Gear ratio : The best gear ratio with decimals precision.

 ## Garmin IQ store
 https://apps.garmin.com/hu-HU/developer/26b73905-52ae-4a66-ad58-32a801bc51d5/apps